-Editor’s Note: We featured this film in our two featurette overviews on the rash of Alien-inspired films of the ’80s — “Ten Movies that Ripoff Alien” and “A Whole Bunch of Alien Ripoffs All at Once” — as well as the third part of our “Exploring: Video Nasties Section 3” series.
-Since this is our “Norman J. Warren Week,” we’re finally inspired to give it a full review proper.
+Editor’s Note: We featured this film in our two featurette overviews written by Sam Panico, the proprietor of B&S About Movies, on the rash of Alien-inspired films of the ’80s — “Ten Movies that Ripoff Alien” and “A Whole Bunch of Alien Ripoffs All at Once” — as well as his third part of our “Exploring: Video Nasties Section 3” series.
+Since this is our “Norman J. Warren Week,” I’ve been inspired to give it a full review proper.

 Sam, our Movie-Themed Drink Mixmaster of Ceremonies and overall Chief Cook and Bottlewasher at B&S About Movies, experienced Norman J. Warren’s second foray into the sci-fi genre (his first was the truly awful, HBO-ran comedy Spaced Out from 1979) as a home video release.
 I, on the other hand, was fortunate (not really) enough to see this mess — and Luigi Cozzi’s Alien cash-in, Contamination — at the local Twin Cinema.
 Is this as gory and demented — and poorly edited as Cozzi’s?
 Well, like James Dalton tells the patrons of The Double Deuce, “Opinions vary.”
 The opinion that doesn’t vary: this movie sucks.
 Well, we take that back: not if you watch the unsensored version.
 But still: Think of all of the things that made Alien a “wow moment” film.
 Think of all of the things that made Mario Bava’s Alien antecedent Planet of Vampires a UHF-TV classic.
 Now, take all of that all away.
 Then turn the premise into a (trashy) battle of the sexes, message-we-didn’t-ask-for allegory about the male-powered hierarchy corruption of females.